 The CVV2 is the three digit number on the signature panel of all Visa cards – it helps validate that a customer is in possession of the physical card when an online transaction is made.
 Always ask for it.

 As a merchant accepting Visa cards, you have little to worry about if you follow the above guidelines – checking that cards are not fraudulent, and looking out for suspicious behavior.
-Add an extra layer of protection through Visa’s selection of fraud mitigation tools, and you can relax in the knowledge that your fraud risk is greatly reduced.
+Add an extra layer of protection using DPO’s platform with its array of fraud mitigation tools, and you can relax in the knowledge that your fraud risk is greatly reduced.